News

 The first multiplayes event under the Breaking Fences project took place on October 3-4, 2024, in conjunction with the 6th Nordic Conference in Nursing Research.
 During this event, we presented a poster that successfully engaged 280 Nordic participants.
 This interaction provided valuable insights and fostered meaningful discussions on the project’s objectives and outcomes.
 For those of you who are interested in reading about keynote speeches and a more detailed program, you can go to the link below:

-Melissa Kotte PhD student together with her supervisor Professor Yvonne Wengström both at Karolinska Institutet pose in front of their poster-
+Melissa Kotte PhD student together with her supervisor Professor Yvonne Wengström both at Karolinska Institutet pose in front of their poster.

-Breaking Fences Project: Multiplayes Event 2
+BF-Project: Multiplayes Event 2

 The second multiplayes event was held on October 25, 2024, at University West.
 This smaller gathering included five educators from Oslo Metropolitan University who specialize in Sexual and Reproductive Health and Rights (SRHR).
-Alongside University West's own SRHR educators, they created a "norm lab" through a collage activity.
-The event concluded with a group reflection on the impact of norms from various power perspectives.

 Class of 2024